 Expats looking for accommodation in Mexico will find that the selection is plentiful and varied.
-Expats should be able to find a comfortable place to stay in Mexico, and quite likely one that is spacious and well-suited to their needs.
+New arrivals should be able to find a comfortable place to stay in Mexico, and quite likely one that is spacious and well-suited to their needs.

 The process of finding accommodation in Mexico can nevertheless be tricky, and expats will want to acquaint themselves with the market before making a final housing decision.